CSCfi/csc-user-guide/docs/support/faq/how-to-configure-dashboard.md

 1. Select the project you want to see in the dashboard as _default billing project_.
 1. Click _Save_.

-This article lists [how to set the actual resource billing project](how-can-i-change-billing-project.md) in different services.
+This article lists [how to set the actual resource billing project](how-can-i-change-billing-project.md) in each service.